 Meyerowitz’s first book of photographs, originally published in 1978 depicts the coast and small towns of Cape Cod, Massachusetts.
 Taken with Meyerowitz’s vintage 8 x 10 Deardoff view camera, the photographs meditate on the colour, light and scale of the landscape.
 In contrast to the chaotic scenes of his famous street photography, Cape Light features serene, luminous landscapes that consider colour as a sensorial, evocative experience.

-Speaking about his move into colour photography, Meyerowitz has said that colour “describes more things”.
-Continuing, he explained, “when I say description, I don’t mean mere fact and the cold accounting of things in the frame.
-I really mean the sensation I get from things their surface and colour my memory of them in other conditions as well as their connotative qualities.
-Colour plays itself out along a richer band of feelings more wavelengths, more radiance, more sensation.”
-Since its publication, Cape Light has sold over 150,000 copies and become one of the most influential photobooks of the last century.
+Joel Meyerowitz began his career in the 1960s, photographing the streets of New York.
+He began using black and white film, before transitioning to using colour film to record his fleeting and surreal moments.
+He has stated that colour ‘describes more things…when I say description, I don’t mean mere fact and the cold accounting of things in the frame.
+I really mean the sensation I get from things, their surface and colour, my memory of them in other conditions as well as their connotative qualities.
+Colour plays itself out along a richer band of feelings, more wavelengths, more radiance, more sensation.”